infiniaml/ml-bootcamp/jargon-rasch/bootcamp-jargon.md

 :::

 ## don't forget to look for prior art
-- Look at UNet, YOLO, ResNet51, RetinaNet, and many other hyped algorithms.
+- Look at YOLO, UNet, ResNet51, RetinaNet, BERT, Transformer, and many other hyped algorithms.
 - Tensorflow has many sets of "pre-trained" weights

 ## this was a whole section on data prep
 - new API
 - new CSV from a customer